PaulHalloran/S2P3Rv2.0/README.md

 sudo apt-get install git
 ```

-- Python2.7 with additional libraries (see below)
+- Python2.7 with additional libraries (see below).
+Note Python3 is likely to work with only minor changes to scripts (e.g. print 'x' to print('x')) but has not been tested.
 	- installing conda will make this easier https://conda.io/docs/user-guide/install/index.html
 		- additional libraries can then be installed with: